7 conservatory refurbishment ideas to modernise ANY space

 Technically, a conservatory needs to sit outside the main thermal envelope of your property to be exempt from building regulations.
 But there’s nothing to stop you connecting it to the main part of your home to create an open-plan feel.

-Should you want to remove exterior doors (as pictured above) or remodel any walls which act as a barrier, we can help to secure the necessary permissions to do so as part of our full project management package.
+Should you want to remove exterior doors or remodel any walls which act as a barrier, we can help to secure the necessary permissions to do so as part of our full project management package.

 Replace the roof